AdrianJSClark/aydsko-iracingdata/README.md

 [![Nuget](https://img.shields.io/nuget/dt/Aydsko.iRacingData?color=004880&label=NuGet&logo=NuGet)](https://www.nuget.org/packages/Aydsko.iRacingData)

-The library is distributed as a NuGet package.
+The library is distributed as the `Aydsko.iRacingData` NuGet package.
 Install using your package manager of choice.

 To install using the `dotnet` command: